 The studies successfully prepare our graduates for a variety of careers.
 A degree in chemistry opens the door to employment opportunities that include jobs in research centres, analytical laboratories (industrial, medical, forensic), industry (chemical, pharmaceutical, food, cosmetic, bio- and nanotechnological), and in schools.
 By contrast, our alumni in environmental sciences work in different environmental fields as policy makers, consultants, scholars, teachers, entrepreneurs, volunteers, activists, and founders of non-profits.

-Our Faculty offers programmes of study leading to the licentiate, Master of Science (MSc) and Doctor of Philosophy (PhD) degrees, the first one in chemistry, environmental studies and medical chemistry, the second one in chemistry and environmental studies, and the third one in chemistry.
+Our Faculty offers programmes of study leading to the licentiate, Master of Science (MSc) and Doctor of Philosophy (PhD) degrees, the first two in chemistry, environmental studies and medical chemistry, and the third one in chemistry.

 You will find more detailed information (in Polish) on the programmes, including course requirements and steps in each programme.